ParfenovIgor/parallel-compiler/README.md

 * chooseNodes

-Gets Matrix, types of nodes and type, and return Matrix with only rows with corresponding type.
+Gets Matrix of tree nodes, Vector of types of nodes and some type, and returns Matrix with only rows with corresponding type.

 * isAncestor